LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 GitHub provides a code hosting platform for version control and collaboration, just like we saw in Google Docs.
 Note that Github is for code hosting, not web hosting (although they do have a web hosting service).
 So GitHub is not for viewing your site like we did before, GitHub is for viewing and storing the version history of your code.

+---

 Now, it's really annoying when you have to repeat all that HTML for every new page you create.
 So web developers have built tools to help with that, but first I'm going to introduce you to the developers App Store.
 You see, before the first Graphical User Interface, everyone installed, upgraded, and configured things though a Command-line Interface (CLI), often referred to as the **terminal**.

 Just like you’re used to the App Store managing the installation, upgrading, and configuring of applications, developers utilize **package managers** through the terminal to do the same thing.

 There are package managers for installing ready to use software like youtube-dl, a CLI for downloading videos from YouTube.
 The most common package manager on Mac is [Homebrew](https://brew.sh/), and if you're developing on Mac, you'll probably end up installing it at some point.

-Then, there are package managers for installing pieces of functionality often called libraries to build your own application.
+Then, there are package managers for installing pieces of functionality often called libraries or frameworks to build your own application.
 These package managers make up the **development environment**.
 Because if you want to run the software on another computer, you'll have to install the packages your application uses through a package manager.

 Different languages have different development environments, (and there are multiple package managers you can use within a single language).
 For example, here are a few different languages: